 Patients need to know about the importance of vaccination, the availability of vaccines and the availability of convenient vaccination services.
 Even after a patient refuses, he/she should be educated on why vaccinations benefit patients and their families.
-Patients have stated that they are often asked to get vaccinated, but are never really educated on the disease itself and the complications the vaccine will prevent.
+ESRD Network staff hear from patients that they are often asked to get vaccinated, but are never really educated on the disease itself and the complications the vaccine will prevent.
 An education program should be in place so that every patient receives the information needed to make an informed choice concerning vaccinations.